-Electrical System – Swimming pool pumps also have different electrical systems.
-Some pumps run on 110 volts while others have a 220-volt plug.
-Some need to be hardwired to your property’s electrical system while some pumps can just be plugged into an outlet.
+Electrical System – Some pumps run on 110 volts while others have a 220-volt plug.
+Some need to be hardwired to your property’s electrical system while others can just be plugged into an outlet.
 Whichever pool pump you choose, make sure it be accommodated by your home’s electrical system.

 Turnover Rate – When shopping for a pool pump, you’ll find that different models have various turnover rates specified in gallons per minute (GPM).
 This refers to the volume of water that the pump can filter per minute.
 An ideal pump must have a turnover rate that can clean the full volume of your pool within an 8-hour period.
 It will ensure that you can turn over your pool completely every day to remain clean and clear.

 Water Features – You might want your pool pump to shoot fountains of water for a more fun pool experience.
 Some pool models have this capability and other water features like a waterfall, bubbler, and water jets.
 Find the pump with the water features you want for a home swimming pool.

 Now that you have some extra knowledge at hand on pool pumps, you’ll be better equipped to choose the best pool pump for your needsAsk the experts to make sure that you’ll be purchasing the best pump that will fit your pool.
 If you’re planning to build an inground pool on the Gold Coast, Oasis Pool Constructions can help you get the right pool pump.

 We have more than 20 years of experience in building and setting up inground pools.
 We also have experience in fitting the right pool pump.
 Our expert pool builders will help find the best pump available to match your swimming pool and your family’s lifestyle.